microsoft/vscode-docs/docs/nodejs/angular-tutorial.md

 ## Angular Extensions

-In addition to the functionality, VS Code provides out of the box, you can install VS Code extensions for greater functionality.
+In addition to the features VS Code provides out of the box, VS Code extensions can be installed for greater functionality.

 <div class="marketplace-extensions-angular-curated"></div>